 - 8 Ounces rice sticks

-- 1 Pound boneless, skinless chicken thighs, cut into 1/3-inch-thick strips
+- 1 Pound boneless, skinless chicken thighs and other meat, cut into 1/3-inch-thick strips

 - Kosher salt and freshly ground black pepper, to taste

 - 3 Tablespoons plus 1 teaspoon canola oil

 - 4 lemongrass stalks, white parts only, minced